Manage your NHMRC grant

 Clinical loadings need to be claimed separately.
 If applicable, complete the appropriate form and at the end of each funding year and forward it to the Research Grants and Contracts Unit for submission to the NHMRC.

 It is important all expenditure on your project directly addresses the research objectives of the grant.
-You need to be aware of the current NHMRC policy and all expenditure on this project must be in accordance with the NHMRC Funding Agreement.
+You need to be aware of the current NHMRC policy and all expenditure on this project must be in accordance with the NHMRC Funding Agreement and the DRC guidelines.

 If, at any time during the life of your project, you wish to